Binary Neutron Star Mergers: Mass Ejection, Electromagnetic Counterparts and Nucleosynthesis: Methods

 \texttt{WhiskyTHC} discretizes Eqs.~(\ref{eq:number}) and (\ref{eq:euler}) using high-resolution shock-capturing (HRSC) schemes.
 For the simulations presented in this work we use a central Kurganov-Tadmor type scheme \citep{kurganov:2000a} employing the HLLE flux formula \citep{hlle:88} and non-oscillatory reconstruction of the primitive variables with the MP5 scheme of \citet{suresh:1997a}.
 For numerical reasons we embed the \acp{NS} in a low density medium, with $\rho_0 = m_b\, n \simeq 6 \times 10^{4}\, {\rm g}\, {\rm cm}^{-3}$, where $m_b$ is the atomic mass unit.
 We use the best available numerical schemes for the treatment of low density regions and for the advection of the fluid composition.
 We employ the positivity-preserving limiter from \citet{radice:2013xpa} to ensure rest-mass conservation even in the presence of the artificial density floor, and we use the consistent multi-fluid advection method of \citet{plewa:1999a} to ensure separate local conservation of the proton and neutron number densities.
 Furthermore, we extract the outflows properties when the density is still several orders of magnitude higher than that of the artificial atmosphere.

 The spacetime is evolved using the Z4c formulation of Einstein's equations \citep{bernuzzi:2009ex, hilditch:2012fp} as implemented in the \texttt{CTGamma} code \citep{pollney:2009yz, reisswig:2013sqa}, which is part of the \texttt{Einstein Toolkit} \citep{loffler:2011ay}. \texttt{CTGamma} implements fourth-order finite-differencing of the equations and we use fifth-order Kreiss-Oliger dissipation to ensure the nonlinear stability of the evolution \citep{kreiss:1973book}.
 The coupling between the hydrodynamics and the spacetime evolution is handled using the method of lines (MoL).
 We adopt the optimal strongly-stability preserving third-order Runge-Kutta scheme \citep{gottlieb:2008a} as time integrator.
 The timestep is set according to the speed-of-light \ac{CFL} condition with \ac{CFL} factor $0.15$.
+We remark that numerical stability only requires the \ac{CFL} to be less than $0.25$.
+However, the smaller value of $0.15$ is necessary to guarantee the positivity of the density when using the positivity-preserving limiter implemented in \texttt{WhiskyTHC}.

 Our simulations domain covers a cube of 3,024~km in diameter whose center is at the center of mass of the binary.
 Our code uses Berger-Oliger conservative adaptive mesh refinement (AMR; \citealt{berger:1984zza}) \acused{AMR} with sub-cycling in time and refluxing \citep{berger:1989a, reisswig:2012nc} as provided by the \texttt{Carpet} module of the \texttt{Einstein Toolkit} \citep{schnetter:2003rb}.
 We setup an \ac{AMR} grid structure with 7 refinement levels.
 The finest refinement level covers both \acp{NS} during the inspiral and the remnant after the merger and has a typical resolution of $h \simeq 185\, {\rm m}$.
 For selected binaries, we also perform simulations with finest grid resolution of $123\, {\rm m}$ and $246 \, {\rm m}$.
 See Table~\ref{tab:ejecta} for a summary of our models.